 These new supplemental payments, as noted previously, have been instrumental in understanding the current demography of Holocaust survivors.
-Prior to the inception of the supplemental payments in 2021, the estimates of the number of living survivors (and their profiles) were derived from pension recipients and individuals who received one-time payments under a program that began several decades ago, beginning in 1980.
-Recipients of the one-time payments, if they were not also receiving Claims Conference-funded social welfare services, often had no contact with the Claims Conference, in many cases for years, if not decades.
+Prior to the inception of the supplemental payments in 2021, the estimates of the number of living survivors (and their profiles) were derived from pension recipients and individuals who received one-time payments under a program that began in 1980.
+Recipients of the one-time payments, if they were not also receiving Claims Conference-funded social welfare services, often had no contact with the organization, in many cases for years, if not decades.
 Therefore, studies of survivor demographic data necessarily relied on estimates, taking into account general mortality rates.
 As a result of the supplemental payment program that began in 2021, the Claims Conference has been able to communicate directly with more than 200,000 survivors around the world.
-This new information has been critical in enabling the Claims Conference to update its prior estimates and provide a current snapshot of the size and other demographic characteristics of the survivor population.
+This new information has been critical in enabling the organization to update its prior estimates and provide a current snapshot of the size and other demographic characteristics of the survivor population.

-In addition to these individual compensation programs, which provide monthly or one-time payments, many Holocaust survivors also receive social welfare services from agencies funded by the Claims Conference.
-As part of the negotiations in 1990 resulting in the unification of East and West Germany, a new restitution law for property located within the boundaries of the former East Germany was established.
-The law enabled tens of thousands of property owners and heirs to file claims and recover assets.
-The law also designated the Claims Conference as the "Successor Organization" for unclaimed Jewish-owned property located in what had been East Germany.
+In addition to these individual compensation programs, which provide monthly or one-time payments, many Holocaust survivors also receive social welfare services from agencies Conference as the "Successor Organization" for unclaimed Jewish-owned property located in what had been East Germany.
 As a result, the Claims Conference recovered and sold - or received compensation for - thousands of unclaimed properties that otherwise would have reverted to the German government.
-The Claims Conference applied the sales proceeds and compensation received for such properties to assist Holocaust victims.
+The Claims Conference applied the sales proceeds and compensation received for such properties to assist Holocaust survivors.